Adding custom MCP tools & resources

 Building and Registering Custom Resources

-An MCP Resource (opens in a new tab) represents any kind of data source that an MCP server can make available to clients.
+An MCP Resource (opens in a new tab) represents a data source that an MCP server makes available to clients.
 Each resource is identified by a unique URI and can contain either text or binary data.
 Resources can encompass a variety of things, including:

 • File contents (local or remote)